 Landlords in Massachusetts must also pay tenants 5% interest on the security deposit per year, or the amount of interest paid by the bank (the bank must be in Massachusetts).
 Interest should be paid yearly, and within 30 days of the termination date.
 Interest will not accrue for the last month for which rent was paid.

-If you want to go right to the source and look up Massachusetts law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Massachusetts General Laws Annotated chapter 186, section 15B (2020).
-To read Massachusetts statutes, visit the Massachusetts Legislature's website, or check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Massachusetts law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Massachusetts General Laws Annotated chapter 186, section 15B (2020).
+To read Massachusetts statutes, visit the Massachusetts Legislature's website, or check out the Library of Congress's legal research site.